 ]]>

-Note: The optin page field name starts with the “billing_” key such as billing_first_name, billing_last_name.
-So, you have to add the field name without the “billing_” prefix.
+Note: The opt-in page field name starts with the “billing_” prefix, such as billing_first_name or billing_last_name.
+When adding field names to the setting, make sure to exclude the “billing_” part.
+For example, use first_name instead of billing_first_name.

 ]]>

-Step 2: Under the Post Types option enable the Steps
+2. Under the Post Types section, tick the Steps checkbox.

 ]]>